enmasseio/babble/README.md

 - `babble.babbler(id: String) : Babbler`
   Factory function to create a new Babbler.
-- `babble.run(callback: Function [, next: Block]) : Action`
+- `babble.run(callback: Function) : FlowBuilder`
-  Factory function to create an Action block.
+  Create a flow starting with an Action block.
 The provided callback function is called as `callback(response, context)` and should not return a result.
-- `babble.decide(callback: Function) : Decision`
+- `babble.decide(callback: Function) : FlowBuilder`
-  Factory function to create a Decision block.
+  Create a flow starting with a Decision block.
 The callback function is called as `callback(response, context) : Block`, and must return an instance of `Block` (an Action, Reply, or Decision).
 The returned block is used as next block in the control flow.
+- `babble.reply(callback: Function) : FlowBuilder`
+  Create a flow starting with a Reply block.
+The provided callback function is called as `callback(response, context)`, where `response` is the latest received message, and must return a result.
+The returned result is send to the connected peer.
-- `babble.reply(callback: Function [, next: Block]) : Reply`
+- `babble.then(start: Block]) : FlowBuilder`
-  Factory function to create a Reply block.
+  Create a flow starting with given block.
 The provided callback function is called as `callback(response, context)`, where `response` is the latest received message, and must return a result.
 The returned result is send to the connected peer.